electricshadow2k19/portfolio/DISCUSSION_ARTIFACTS_GUIDE.md

 2. **Customize the content**: Replace all `[placeholder]` text with your actual content
 3. **Save with descriptive name**: Use format like `ai-ethics-discussion.html` or `ml-applications-analysis.html`

+### Step 3: Add Discussion Tiles to the Discussions Page

+The discussions page (`discussions.html`) contains:
+- Multiple discussion tiles in a grid layout
+- Filter tabs to categorize discussions
+- Each tile links to its detailed discussion page
+- Easy to add new discussion tiles

-### Step 3: Update the Main Artifacts Page
+### Step 4: The Main Artifacts Page

-The artifacts page (`artifacts.html`) has been updated with:
+The artifacts page (`artifacts.html`) now contains:
-- New filter category: "Reflections & Discussions"
-- Example discussion post cards
-- Proper categorization and tagging
+- Single "Discussions & Reflections" artifact card
+- Links to the dedicated discussions page
+- Clean, organized presentation

 ## Template Structure